bekk/bekk-christmas/post/thecloud/wip-building-a-dashboard-with-google-bigquery-and-datastudio-1-2.md

 LIMIT 3
 ```

-> **Warning:**
+> **Heads up:**
 >
-> Continously adding rows to your data table makes it grow in size quite rapidly, and both storage and querying can become costly.
+> Continuously adding rows to your data table makes it grow in size quite rapidly, and both storage and querying can become costly.
 I wasn’t able to implement a function to replace the data in my BigQuery tables instead of just adding new rows on every API call.
 My quick workaround was to write a script that ran every night, removing the rows from 2 days before and prior, but I’m quite certain there are other more elegant solutions to this problem.

-## Wrap-up
+## To be continued...

-In part 2 we will look at how you can save your queries as views, and visualize their results with DataStudio.
+In part 2 we will look at how you can save your queries as views, and visualize the data with a DataStudio dashboard.